DavidLucha/StimControl/README.md

 - [ ] make it so you only have to click the map once
 - [ ] add loading indicators
 - [ ] Event for window resize to reshape (at least) daq preview window
+- [ ] 'AlternativesOk' in HardwareComponent for device searching vs strict init behaviour

 ### StimControl config
 - [ ] rejig the stimulus files to allow for function-style definitions.
 The mapping is driving me bonkers.